A Frequentist Approach to Revealed Preference Analysis: Introduction

+and then forming the hypothesis test in the manner described in \eqref{eq: hypothesis test}.
+In that case, the size of the test is not zero, but some computable function of $\mathcal{G}$, $\mathcal{R}$, and $\mathcal{F}$.

+Our method applies to preference classes where revealed preference characterizations are unknown or computationally infeasible.
+For Lipschitz demands, we find that the computational issues of several RP tests stem mostly from their knife-edge nature which have size zero.
+We demonstrate that this approach can be used to construct confidence intervals for smooth functionals of demand, such as changes in cost-of-living indices.
+Finally, we show how to integrate additional assumptions on the underlying preference classes and adaptive sampling to improve power and confidence intervals.

+We emphasize that the results in this paper are primarily existence results that establish what can be learned from finite choice data, rather than providing readily applicable procedures.
+Our theorems characterize the sample sizes sufficient to achieve desired power levels and the precision attainable for welfare inference, but operationalizing these bounds requires knowledge of quantities—such as the Lipschitz constant of demand and the sampling distribution of prices—that may be difficult to determine in practice.
+We view our contribution as providing the theoretical foundation for power analysis in revealed preference settings; developing practical implementations to estimate or bound these quantities from data is an important direction for future work.

 Section \ref{sec:setup} describes our setup and notation.
-Section \ref{sec:Gentests} highlights how to construct our tests if the analyst has access to a functional characterization for a class of preferences.
-Section \ref{sec:applications} obtains functional characterizations for common classes of preferences, substitutes and complements, and choice under uncertainty.
-Section \ref{sec:implementation} evaluates the empirical performance of our approach for the classes of homothetic and weakly separable preferences.
-Section \ref{sec:extensions} studies extensions of our approach, such as the presence of measurement error.
+Section \ref{sec:results} shows how to construct our tests with fixed power, sample size, and distance from the model (Theorems \ref{thm: RP-PAC}--\ref{thm:min-detectable-separation}), followed by power simulations for RP tests.
+Section \ref{sec:app} extends our testing results to functional characterizations (Theorem \ref{thm:functional-test}) and shows how to conduct inference on smooth estimands such as welfare changes (Theorem \ref{thm:welfare-inference}).
+The section also provides functional characterizations of common classes of preferences, such as substitutes and complements, and of choice under uncertainty (Propositions \ref{prop:homothetic}--\ref{prop:Rbet}).
+Section \ref{sec:efficiency} studies extensions of our approach.
 Section \ref{sec:conclusion} concludes.